-Reeferendum: National cap on production and severe fines in proposed legal cannabis market
+Reeferendum: Proposed big fines for cannabis corporates, 'help not handcuffs' for cannabis users

 • Whanganui panel to debate cannabis referendum question

-To counter corporate monopolies, one producing business would not be able to contribute more than 20 per cent of the national supply.
+One producing business would not be able to contribute more than 20 per cent of the national supply.

 The authority would also allocate share of cannabis production to ensure that Maori and economically deprived areas are able to fairly participate.